bmmoskow/JavaTest/README.md

 * usage of the Maven lifecycle to build and test a service
 * unit tests against the web service using TestNG
 * usage of data-driven tests using TestNG
+* acquiring test data from an AWS S3 bucket
 * deployment of the service on a Docker container
 * assignment of ports for the service according to the ports available on the local machine